microsoft/pxt/docs/blog/arcade/valentine-update-2022.md

 ## Image Editor Scaling

-A much-requested feature!
+A much requested feature!
 Now it’s possible to scale the size of your image.
-Simply use the Marquee tool to select your image and drag the corners to resize.
+Simply use the **Marquee** tool to select your image and drag the corners to resize.

 ![Image scaling](/static/blog/arcade/valentine-update-2022/image-scale.gif)